asgreco01/customer-conversion-ml/README.md

 - Logistic Regression
 - Random Forest Classifier

+We started with Logistic Regression as an interpretable baseline and then compared it with Random Forest to evaluate whether a more flexible model could improve predictive performance.

 ## Scenario
 This project simulates a real-world marketing analytics case in which an e-commerce company wants to predict which customers are most likely to convert after interacting with a campaign.
 The workflow includes preprocessing, feature selection, model tuning, and business-oriented interpretation of results.